rcedgar/cmpairs/README.md

 ### Output files

-There is a `cmscan` `tbl` file and a FASTA file with paired hits.
+Output files are `cmscan.tbl` and `pairs.fa`.
 The FASTA defline is updated with by appending a synopsis of the hits; here is an example:

 <pre>
 >NODE_290297_length_631_cov_5.012545 cm=hhrbz_dv4/499:582(4.4e-16)+,312:230(5.3e-16)-;